KasparEtter/ef1p/pages/email/email.md

 ### Port numbers

-Every protocol specifies a [default port](/internet/#port-numbers) on which servers listen for incoming requests.
+Each protocol specifies a [default port](/internet/#port-numbers) on which servers listen for incoming requests.
 Instead of scattering the port numbers used by various email protocols throughout the following subsections, here is a table with all the relevant information for future reference: